Lenses and Lens Options

-Progressives - Progressive lenses are also known as "no-line bifocals".
-Progressive lenses provide a graduated range of vision that varies from distance, intermediate, and near vision by harnessing 10-12 powers from top to bottom.
+Progressives - Progressive lenses provide a graduated range of vision that varies from distance, intermediate, and near vision by harnessing 10-12 powers from top to bottom.

-Anti-Reflective Coating - Anti-reflective lenses are treatements that eliminate unwanted reflection and glare.
-They do improve the appearance of your eyeweay.
+Anti-Reflective Coating - Anti-reflective lenses are treatments that eliminate unwanted reflection and glare.
+They do improve the appearance of your eyewear.
 Anti-reflective coating allows 99.5% of light to pass through the lenses and enter the eye.
-This treatment increses vision by 14%.
+This treatment increases vision by 14%.

 UV Protection - Ultra Violet treatment is an invisible dye that blocks harmful UV radiation.
-It is similar to suncreen which keeps the sun's rays from harming your skin.
-Over exposure to UV radation is thought to cause cataracts, retinal damage, and other harmful eye problems.
+It is similar to sunscreen which keeps the sun's rays from harming your skin.
+Over exposure to UV radiation is thought to cause cataracts, retinal damage, and other harmful eye problems.
 Some lenses are pretreated with UV protection; however, regular CR-39 (plastic) lenses are not.

 Transitions - Transition lenses are also called photochromic - meaning that they automatically darken outside and are lighter indoors They are also called "variable tint sunglasses".
 They shield your eyes 100% from unwanted UV radiation.
 They make for a great 2-in-1 combination: having both sunglasses and dress glasses all in one pair.

-Polarization - Polarization provides the best sunwear lens because they eliminate glare and reduce eye strain.
-They contain a special filter that blocks intensly reflective light.
+Polarization - Polarization provides the best sun-wear lens because they eliminate glare and reduce eye strain.
+They contain a special filter that blocks intensely reflective light.